checkly/docs.checklyhq.com/site/content/docs/monitoring/false-positives.md

 Retries are your first line of defense against transient issues.
 By setting up retries, your checks can automatically try again if the first attempt fails because of a temporary glitch.
 This reduces the impact of brief disruptions and helps prevent false positives.

-While you might want to adjust based on specific use cases, we suggest implementing at least one retry for checks with a high escalation impact as a standard best practice.
+While you might want to adjust based on specific use cases, we suggest implementing retries for checks with a high escalation impact as a standard best practice.

 Learn more about implementing retries: [Retries at Checkly](https://www.checklyhq.com/docs/alerting-and-retries/retries/#retries).